 Aubrey is an alumna of the Tap Program at the prestigious School at Jacob’s Pillow (directed by Michelle Dorrance and Dormeshia).
 She was a student in the Dance Lab NY Broadway Choreography Intensive (directed by Josh Prince and Valerie Salgado).
 Aubrey was a scholarship student in the Gus Giordano Dance School College/Pro Intensive.
 Aubrey continues to train at Steps on Broadway and Broadway Dance Center.
 She has presented work in several NYC choreography showcases.
 Aubrey travels to teach and set choreography on young dancers around the United States.
 Her choreography has won many high honors and special awards at competitions.
-Aubrey works for the Power of Dance competition as a host and awards manager, and judge.
+Aubrey works for the Power of Dance competition as a host/awards manager, and has judged as well.

 Aubrey deeply believes that dance can change lives.
 She is passionate about sharing what she loves and connecting with others through dance!

-Aubrey teaches tap, lyrical, and choreographs for the FPD Competition Team.
+Aubrey teaches tap and choreographs for the FPD competition team.

 Donald Aversa was born and raised in New York, where he started dancing at 11 years old.
 His intense study allowed him to quickly start competing, and soon he was winning numerous 1st place overalls, and titles at several regional and national events.
 While training at Elite Dancers, under the instruction of Camille Leax, Donald ventured out into New York City where he studied with Frank Hatchett, Joe Lanteri, Gus Giordano, Nan Giordano, Mia Michaels, Brian Freidman, and Chris Jacobson.
 Additionally, Donald studied with the Long Island Ballet company where he was exposed to several international ballet talents.
 Donald trained with the Giordano Jazz Dance Company, in Chicago for several months, and performed in several shows, at Universal Orlando and in charity events, including one for the Tsunami benefit.
 Donald currently works at several dance studios where he is teaching and choreographing.
 He has received numerous recognitions for his outstanding and innovative choreography.
 Donald has won an FDC (Federation of Dance Competition) Judges Choice Award, which can be voted on by viewers all across America, and several of his dances have been inducted into the Hall of Fame Dance Competition web site.